 - PA collects sales tax on items sold at CJ.

 - We support job training programs and temporary opportunities for people with barriers to employment – in 2015, we were able to offer 3,601.9 hours of employment and job readiness experience through cooperative arrangements with Goodwill and the Trade Institute of Pittsburgh.

 Creates an affordable supply of goods that are often of excellent quality.

 Brings material resources to individuals and organizations that may not be able to afford them.

 In 2015, through the CJ Regives program, CJ distributed $25,000 of materials to 43 area nonprofits

-The Building Material Reuse Association has more information!
+Build Reuse (formerly the Building Material Reuse Association) has more information!